Robert Helenius: Helenius vs. Rill

+2016–2018

+Helenius vs. Duhaupas

 On 20 January 2016, Helenius vacated the European belt after refusing to fight mandatory challenger Derek Chisora.
 Instead, Helenius faced Johann Duhaupas for the vacant WBC Silver Heavyweight title on 2 April in Helsinki.
 The match ended with Duhaupas knocking Helenius out in the sixth round marking the first loss for previously undefeated Helenius.

 On 10 September 2016, Helenius faced German boxer Konstantin Airich in his home town Marienhamn.
 This was his first fight after the knockout defeat against Duhaupas.
 Helenius finished the match in the first round knocking Airich out after 49 seconds.

 In October 2016 Helenius and Sauerland announced that they had come in terms with their contract dispute from 2015 and would organize at least two more matches together.

 On 17 December 2016 Helenius beat Argentinian Gonzalo Basile in 48 seconds in a lackluster scrab at Hartwall Arena, Helsinki.

 On 24 March 2017 it was announced that Helenius would get a much awaited rematch against Derek Chisora at the Hartwall Arena in Helsinki, Finland.
 The same arena they fought at when Helenius won a controversial split decision in December 2011.
 The bout would have contested for the vacant WBC Silver heavyweight title on 27 May 2017.
 On 16 May, the fight was however postponed to take place after summer 2017.
 After Chisora rematch was postponed, Helenius went on to face Russian Evgeny Orlov on 17 June 2017 and did gain an easy victory in 6th round.